 Seeking a way to save songs from Amazon Music Unlimited as well as Prime Music forever?
 Amazon Music Converter is all you need, which carries the best audio recording core, able to download any Amazon songs to MP3/AAC/WAV/FLAC/AIFF format.

 Here we will take the Windows version as an example.
 For Mac users, please refer to How to Download Music from Spotify to MP3 on Mac for detailed steps.

 Step 1 Download and install NoteBurner Spotify Music Converter.
 After it, please launch the software.

-Step 2 Launch NoteBurner Spotify Music converter for Windows.
-Click the add music button or click the center of NoteBurner, then you will see a pop-up window which indicates you to copy and paste the playlist link from Spotify.
+Step 2 Launch NoteBurner Spotify Music Converter for Windows.
+Click the add music button or click the center of NoteBurner, then you will see a pop-up window that indicates you to copy and paste the playlist link from Spotify.
 You can copy and paste the link on the URL window and click "Add".
 Then you can click "OK" to finish adding tracks.

 Step 3 Click the Setting button on the top-right to choose the output format.
-In the convert settings, you can choose output format (MP3, AAC, FLAC or WAV), output quality (High 320kbps, Medium 256kbps, Low 128kbps).
+In the convert settings, you can choose output format (MP3, AAC, FLAC, AIFF, or WAV), output quality (High 320kbps, Medium 256kbps, Low 128kbps).
 In the output settings, you could change the output folder as you prefer.

 Step 4 When finish customization, click the "Convert" button to start downloading.
 After converting, the output folder will be open automatically.
 Or you can click the History button on the top-right interface to find the converted music.